1926 Louisiana hurricane: Preparations

 In preparation for the oncoming hurricane, the weather forecast office in New Orleans began to issue tropical cyclone warnings and watches and advisories for the storm on August 23.
 The first storm warnings were issued for areas of the United States Gulf Coast between New Orleans and Matagorda, Texas at 10:30 p.m CDT (0430 UTC) that day, indicating an approaching system with considerable intensity.
 As the hurricane unexpectedly recurved to the north the next day, the previously issued storm warning was shifted eastward to include areas from Morgan City, Louisiana to Galveston, Texas, while a hurricane warning was issued by the weather forecast office for areas between Morgan City and Mobile, Alabama at 10:00 p.m.
 CDT (0400 UTC).
 A storm warning was also placed for areas east of Mobile to Apalachicola, Florida.
 After the hurricane rapidly weakened over land, warnings and advisories from the New Orleans weather office related to the storm were discontinued by 9:00 p.m.
 (0500 UTC) on August 25.
 The warnings were communicated to potentially affected areas via mail, telegraph, and other forms of communication.
 During the time that the hurricane was approaching the coast, the United States Weather Bureau also began experimentally transmitting surface weather analysis maps to ships by radio.
 Small craft offshore of Mobile were recalled to the Port of Mobile, while floating dock property was removed in New Orleans.
-Due to the potential effects of the hurricane on the cotton industry, cotton stock markets reported gains of eight to fifteen points from the first trades, with stock prices closing with a net gain as high as 24 points.
+Due to the potential effects of the hurricane on the cotton industry, cotton market reported gains of eight to fifteen points from the first trades, with stock prices closing with a net gain as high as 24 points.